raystack/firehose/docs/reference/metrics.md

 ### `2XX Response Count`

-* Total number of 2xx response received by firehose from the HTTP service,
+* Total number of 2xx response received by Firehose from the HTTP service,

 ### `4XX Response Count`

-* Total number of 4xx response received by firehose from the HTTP service.
+* Total number of 4xx response received by Firehose from the HTTP service.

 ### `5XX Response Count`

-* Total number of 5xx response received by firehose from the HTTP service.
+* Total number of 5xx response received by Firehose from the HTTP service.

 ### `No Response Count`

-* Total number of No response received by firehose from the HTTP service.
+* Total number of No response received by Firehose from the HTTP service.

 ## Filter

-Since firehose supports filtration based on some data, these metrics give some information related to that.
+Since Firehose supports filtration based on some data, these metrics give some information related to that.

 ### `Filter Type`

-* Type of filter in the firehose.
+* Type of filter in the Firehose.
 It will be one of the "none", "key", "message".

 ### `Total Messages filtered`